oshothebig/l2/lacp/README.md

 The protocol is a sandalone Process Daemon, with current dependencies with a configuration daemon CONFD and programability of HW ASIC and/or Linux Kernel via ASICD.

 Communication between other daemons are as follows:

-1. Asicd - Lacpd will send configuration data to program the asic and linux to create a trunk group and add member ports to the trunk group.
+1. Asicd <---> Lacpd - Lacpd sends configuration data to program the asic and linux to create a trunk group and add member ports to the trunk group.
+Asicd will reply with configuration status, and and return data, as well as link up/down events.
-..RPC - Thrift
+ - RPC - Thrift
-..Events - Nano-msg (link up\down)
+ - Events - Nano-msg (link up\down)

-1. Confd - Sends configuration data to Lacpd, Lacpd will respond with Status data based on requests made.
+2. Confd <--> Lacpd - Confd sends configuration data to Lacpd, Lacpd will respond with Status data based on requests made.
-..RPC - Thrift
+ - RPC - Thrift

 ## Build
 Building lacp module requires you to run the [setup](https://github.com/SnapRoute/reltools/blob/master/setupDev.py) in order to have the SnapRoute src as well as external repo dependencies.